-This paper analyzes the quality of VAR-based procedures for estimating the response of the economy to a shock.
-We focus on two key questions.
+Assessing Structural VARs Lawrence J. Christiano[†], Martin Eichenbaum, [‡]and Robert Vigfusson[§] June 2006 Abstract This paper analyzes the quality of VAR-based procedures for estimating the response of the economy to a shock.
+We focus on two key issues.
 First, do VAR-based confidence intervals accurately reflect the actual degree of sampling uncertainty associated with impulse response functions?
-Second, what is the size of bias relative to confidence intervals, and how do coverage rates of confidence intervals compare to their nominal size?
+Second, what is the size of bias relative to confidence intervals, and how do coverage rates of confidence intervals compare with their nominal size?
 We address these questions using data generated from a series of estimated dynamic, stochastic general equilibrium models.
-We organize most of our analysis around a particular question that has attracted a great deal of attention in the literature: how do hours worked respond to an identified shock?
+We organize most of our analysis around a particular question that has attracted a great deal of attention in the literature: How do hours worked respond to an identified shock?
 In all of our examples, as long as the variance in hours worked due to a given shock is above the remarkably low number of 1 percent, structural VARs perform well.
-This is true regardless of whether identification is based on short-run or long run restrictions.
-Confidence intervals are wider in the latter case.
-Even so, long run identified VARs can be useful for discriminating between competing economic models.

-^{}The first two authors are grateful to the National Science Foundation for Financial Support.

-[†]Northwestern University, the Federal Reserve Bank of Chicago, and the NBER.
+This finding is true regardless of whether identification is based on short-run or long-run restrictions.
+Confidence intervals are wider in the case of long-run restrictions.
+Even so, long-run identified VARs can be useful for discriminating among competing economic models. ^{}The first two authors are grateful to the National Science Foundation for Financial Support.
+We thank Lars Hansen and our colleagues at the Federal Reserve Bank of Chicago and the Board of Governors for useful comments at various stages of this project.
+The views in this paper are solely those of the authors and should not be interpreted as reflecting the views of the Board of Governors of the Federal Reserve System or its staff. [†]Northwestern University, the Federal Reserve Bank of Chicago, and the NBER.